A person who is skilled in numerous trades necessary for the general maintenance of Mercy Circle’s building and grounds works with some supervision.

 Visual/Audible Acuity Requirements

-Ability to add, subtract, multiply and divide in all units of measure, using whole numbers, common fractions and decimals.
+- Add, subtract, multiply and divide in all units of measure, using whole numbers, common fractions and decimals

 75 hours per pay period